 The network architecture used in this study is straightforward and efficient.
-In addition, the proposed method of generating the training dataset is very simple and easy because it only requires synthetic data, which are readily generated, and noise data, which can be extracted from the target seismic data.
+In addition, the proposed method of generating 475 the training dataset is very simple and easy because it only requires synthetic data, which are readily generated, and noise data, which can be extracted from the target seismic data.
 Moreover, only approximately one hour is required to train the DnCNN model with a single GPU.
-Therefore, the noise attenuation method suggested in this study can be widely and easily applied in noise attenuation of the various kinds of SO data.
+Therefore, the noise attenuation method suggested in this study has the advantage that it can be widely and easily applied in noise attenuation of the various kinds of SO data.

-Data availability
+480 Data availability